 Perfect Gluten free Bread Machine Loaf

 I perfected a beautiful soft gluten free loaf to make and bake in an oven but didn’t have much success with making one in a bread machine.
-I’ve now managed to achieve this goal and am passing it on to you the reader.
-I would still advise you to beat the mixture before putting in the machine though as you need to get the consistency just right and that’s not an exact science.
+I’ve now managed to achieve this goal and am passing it on to you.
+I make this loaf 2 or 3 times per week and, as long as I don’t miss out any of the ingredients, it turns out perfectly every time.

-Youtube video at the bottom of the page to show the loaf being made
+Youtube video at the bottom of the page to show the loaf being made.
+The recipe has changed slightly since making the video but the principles are the same.

 Perfect Gluten free Bread Machine Loaf